tztzz/H13/Network Security/Sniffing and MITM.md

 0. Prerequisites

 - have `ip_forwarding` enabled
-- add `MASQUERADING` to the interface with the link into the victim network
+- add `MASQUERADING` to the interface with the link into the victim network (`MASQUERADING` will change the packets intercepted with your IP as source address)

 ```bash
 sudo iptables -t nat -A POSTROUTING -s <victimSubnet>/24 -o <interface> -j MASQUERADE